nodejs/undici/README.md

 * dispatcher `Dispatcher`

-Sets the global dispatcher used by global API methods.
+Sets the global dispatcher used by Common API Methods.

 ### `undici.getGlobalDispatcher()`

-Gets the global dispatcher used by global API methods.
+Gets the global dispatcher used by Common API Methods.

 Returns: `Dispatcher`